alexreardon/memoize-one/README.md

 An equality function should return `true` if the arguments are equal.
 If `true` is returned then the wrapped function will not be called.

 The default equality function is a shallow equal check of all arguments (each argument is compared with `===`).
-The default equality function is not used if the `length` of the arguments changes.
-It is up to you if you want to return `false` in your `isEqual` check if the `length` of the arrays is different.

 Your equality function needs to compare `Arrays`.
 The `newArgs` array will be a new reference every time so a simple `newArgs === lastArgs` will always return `false`.

+Equality functions are not called if:

+- this length of the arguments has changed OR
-Equality functions are only called if the `this` context of the function has not changed (see below).
+- the `this` context of the function has changed (see below).

 Here is an example that uses a deep equal equality check